-This notice summarizes the privacy practices of Cell Science Systems Corporation and PreviMedica LLC and the medical staffs and personnel who provide you with care or services at these facilities.
+This notice summarizes the privacy practices of Cell Science Systems Corporation and PreviMedica LLC and the medical staff and personnel who provide you with care or services provided by these organizations.
 In addition, we may share information with each other for purposes described in this notice, including for our joint healthcare operations activities.

 We have a long-standing commitment to protecting the privacy rights of our patients.
 In keeping with this commitment, and as required by law, we:

 - Obtain your consent to use and disclose records about your health and healthcare through our requisition form;

 - Maintain the privacy of protected health information;